 With so many so-called workout supplements on the market, most men new to the supplement game have more questions than answers in the vitamin aisle.
 Should I take everything I can find?
 Nothing?
 Play supplement roulette until something works?

 On top of that, if you’re a guy over 40 you’ll find it difficult pinpointing which workout supplements are best suited for you, and most of the products offered aren’t targeted to your specific needs.
 Luckily, a little self-schooling can go a long way.

 Supplements are designed as a way to enhance or replace what the body can’t do naturally.
 As a man over 40, it’s important to focus on the reasons behind muscle loss and the improvements you want to see.

 In general, loss of muscle mass is driven by three changes in the body:

-An ideal supplement regimen will target these factors, helping to boost testosterone, speed up metabolism, and improve anabolic resistance for safe, effective muscle gain.
-Accordingly, men over 40 are encouraged to take supplements like creatine, protein, nitric oxide, and natural testosterone boosters.
+An ideal supplement regimen will target these factors, helping to boost testosterone, speed up metabolic rate, improve anabolic resistance, and enhance recovery for safe, effective muscle gain.
+Accordingly, men over 40 who work out are encouraged to take supplements like creatine, BCAA’s, protein, pre-workout supplements, testosterone boosters, and HGH supplements.

-Creatine is widely accessible in pill and powder form and is intended to be consumed right before, after, or during a workout.
-I highly recommend using BioCreatine, in my opinion it’s the best option out there.
+Creatine is widely available as powders and capsules and is intended to be consumed right before, after, or during a workout.

 Protein is an essential part of a healthy diet, no matter your age.
 However, increased quantities of protein can also be useful for your gym routine as well.